 An aside from "Kismet Konnection" was the minor role of Juhi Chawla.
 Juhi was a major leading lady years ago pairing with the likes of Shah Rukh Khan (who she is a business partner with) and Aamir Khan, both of whom romance much younger women today.
 That is the way of Bollywood.
 When I first became interested in Bollywood I watched mostly newer movies and as I got more interested started looking at older films, most of which seem dated, but Juhi was a very delightful surprise.
 I am pleased she is now making a better transition, partly because she was smart enough to get involved with producing.
 Vidya is on her way to a really nice transition where she plays roles more versatile than just being the object of romance.

-"Isqiya" had her playing a gangster widow courted by two gangsters on the run.
-She outfoxes the two men and displays a different aura.
+"Isqiya"had her playing a gangster widow courted by two con men on the run.
+She outfoxes the two men.
 She seduces both of them.
 She played a gun toter and in sexphobic Bollywood indulged in some thumb sucking of one of her leading men.

 In "Nobody Killed Jessica," working with Rani Mukerji (also playing a non glamorous role) she played a very quiet, plain looking women trying to obtain justice for her sister who had been murdered in plain view of many witnesses who were all too afraid to testify.
 She toned herself down and played a introverted role.

 '"The Dirty Picture' was a real image crusher.
 Vidya played the part of a sex symbol from poor beginnings to her downfall and eventual suicide.
 Her role was very provocative and then very desperate.
 Not at all the girl next door.
 Outspoken.
 She proved she can be very sexy, but also demonstrated there is a lot more to her.